-The State Auditor may in lieu of conducting an audit every two years, require an annual financial report from districts with less than \$300,000 in annual receipts.
+The State Auditor may in lieu of conducting an audit every two years, require an annual financial report from districts with less than \$750,000 in annual receipts.
 Districts are required to complete the Annual Financial Report for the year by December 31.
+A template for this report can be found on the State Auditor's website, and their local government division can be of assistance.